Evryway/evryway.github.io/apps/evrywayvisualiser/instructions.md

 Ensure you've got the latest version of [SideQuest](https://sidequestvr.com/#/) installed.

-Download the APK, browse to it in Windows Exploder, and drag it on to the SideQuest window.
+Download the APK, browse to it in Windows Explorer, and drag it on to the SideQuest window.

 ![install sidequest](install_sidequest.png){:height="50%" width="50%"}